Club rules

 Priority Rule: The flying site at Whittle Lane is entered via the main gate which is secured by a combination padlock.
 It is each member’s responsibility to ensure that the gate remains PROPERLY LOCKED AT ALL TIMES once you have entered OR exited the site!!

-15. All members MUST be mindful of the close proximity of livestock in the adjacent fields and avoid low flying and noisy models.
+17. All members MUST be mindful of the close proximity of livestock in the adjacent fields and avoid low flying and noisy models.

-16. Litter and model wreckage must not be left on the field.
+18. Litter and model wreckage must not be left on the field.

-17. Children must be supervised at all times.
+19a.
 No dogs are allowed on the field unless kept on a lead.
-Owners MUST clean up after their dogs.

 CAR PARKING & TIMES